 Before getting to the maintenance portion of your fitness journey, determining your goal weight is key.
 Not only will it give you something tangible to strive for, it'll quantify your progress from beginning to end, which may make keeping your eye on the prize easier than a less specific goal.

 For quick reference, there are numerous calculators and charts (which have very wide ranges) online, but you can also do a little math.
-"One way to figure out your goal weight is by assigning a number to your frame size — 5 for skinny, 6 for medium, or 7 for large," Okafor says.
+"One way to figure out your goal weight is by assigning a number to your frame size, Okafor says.
+Five for small, six for medium or seven for large.